 Students demonstrating financial need may be offered institutional grant aid in addition to grants from other sources.
 The major portion of grant-aid received by Wooster students comes from the College itself.

-The College awards Wooster endowed scholarships after your initial aid offer has been determined.
-While this will affect the current breakdown of your financial aid award, possibly including merit scholarships, it does not increase or decrease the total amount of your financial aid.
+In some cases, the College will identify eligibility and award Wooster endowed scholarships after your initial aid offer has been determined.
+While this will affect the current breakdown of your financial aid award, it does not increase or decrease the total amount of your financial aid.
+Endowed scholarships fund an equal amount of existing Wooster Grant funding, which may possibly include merit scholarships.
 Donors have established these scholarships in order to support the financial aid students are awarded to pursue their Wooster education.

 Federal Pell Grants